ajlennon/chomsky-nuremburg-analysis/_reports/EXECUTIVE_SUMMARY.md

 ## What This Analysis Does

-This analysis checks whether Noam Chomsky's claims about the Nuremberg Trials are supported by actual historical documents from Harvard Law School's collection of trial records.
+This analysis checks whether Noam Chomsky's claims about the **Nuremberg Trials** are supported by actual historical documents from Harvard Law School's collection of trial records.

-**Think of it like fact-checking:** We took Chomsky's essay, found the original trial documents, and checked if what he says matches what's in the records.
+**Think of it like fact-checking:** We took Chomsky's essay, extracted claims relating to the Nuremberg Trials, found the original trial documents, and checked if what he says matches what's in the records.

 ---